bitrix24/b24restdocs/api-reference/crm/universal/crm-item-list.md

 }
 ```
 where
-- `field_n` — the name of the field by which the selection of items will be sorted
+- `field_n` — name of the field by which the selection of elements will be sorted
-- `value_n` — a `string` value equal to:
+- `value_n` — value of type `string` equal to:
   - `ASC` — ascending order
   - `DESC` — descending order

-The list of available fields for sorting can be obtained using the [`crm.item.fields`](./crm-item-fields.md) method
+The list of available fields for sorting can be obtained via the [`crm.item.fields`](./crm-item-fields.md) method
 ||
 || **start**
 [`integer`][1] | This parameter is used to manage pagination.